Creatine: Why This Amazing Supplement Works So Well

 When & Why Should You Supplement With Creatine?:

 By maximizing our cells’ creatine stores, we can increase the amount of energy readily available in our cells.
-This increase in cellular energy throughout the body results in many of the benefits associated with creatine including:
+This increase in cellular energy throughout the body results in many of the benefits associated with a creatine supplement including:

 - Increased strength & power output